mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

 I will make a release when above changes will be done.

-The rest is original readme, some features might be removed in the future as I don't see a need for them.

 # Is this related to DSX?
  - No, it's a free alternative for those who need it and a hobby project.